Group A - Essex, England (Haplogroup I1)

 #223,795: This project member joined our project after testing 67 markers because all four of his matches are project members in this haplogroup.
 While this project member’s last name is not Trott, it appears highly likely based on the closeness of the tests that he is genetically related to the other project members.
 Despite discussions between this member and the project administrator to determine the nature of the relationship, they have not been able to formulate a theory as to the relationship.
 Ancestors with this project member’s last name have lived in Kentucky for several generations, and he believes that they lived in Maryland several centuries ago.
 It is hoped that further DNA testing and traditional sleuthing can untangle this conundrum.

 #288,766: This project member lives in the UK and traces his ancestry to William Trott who lived in the London area in the early 19th century.
 William married Sarah Wallis in 1817 at St Dunstan Stepney, Middlesex, when they both lived in Mile End Old Town.
 In the 1841 census they were living with their family in Southwark, Surrey.
 William was listed as a bricklayer aged 55, so was born around 1781 to 1786, and was listed as not born in Surrey.
-Otherwise we have not yet found any evidence of where he was born, although it was presumably in England.
+He remarried in 1844, when he stated that his father was William Trott, a carpenter.

 #406,479: This project member has joined because his father was adopted and he does not know his biological grandfather’s surname.
 There is evidence his grandfather was from East Longmeadow, Massachusetts.
-He matches member #213,424 on 35 out of 37 markers, and member #288,776 on 34 out of 37 markers.
+He matches member #420151 on 36 out of 37 markers, member #213,424 on 35 out of 37 markers, and member #288,776 on 34 out of 37 markers.

 Group C - Yorkshire, England (Haplogroup R1b2a1)